Jury convicts Butte man of raping 15-year-old girl

 He said the state “is not dispensing justice in an even-handed way.”
 He also pointed to the fact that even though the victim and her friends admitted to using drugs and alcohol underage, they did not get cited with minor in possession charges.

-Butte-Silver Bow Sergeant Josh Stearns testified Tuesday that in cases where teenagers are victims of a crime like rape and also using drugs or alcohol underage, he’s never seen them cited with MIPs.
+Butte-Silver Bow Sgt.
+Josh Stearns testified Tuesday that in cases where teenagers are victims of a crime like rape and also using drugs or alcohol underage, he’s never seen them cited with MIPs.

 Fivey said in rebuttal the prosecution will “be the first to tell you” that what the victim’s former friend did “is not OK.”